 Identifying key supplier relationships and raw materials sources

 What exactly do you need to put together to make up the solution you’ll be offering to your customers?
-Identifying key supplier relationships and the required raw materials is as simple as completing some simulations in which you run through the whole process of producing the solution and then getting it to the customer, taking note of what you need and how much it all costs.
+Identifying key supplier relationships and the required raw materials is as simple as completing some simulations in which you run through the whole process of producing the solution and then getting it to the customer.
+You take note of what you need and how much it all costs.
+Here’s an example that might help you understand.
+Suppose you’re running a beer business.
+The first step in the process might be to identify key suppliers for raw materials such as hops, malt, and yeast; equipment needed for the brewing process; and packaging cans (similar to the 12 brite cans).
+As another example, if you are running a furniture business, you would need to identify key suppliers for raw materials such as lumber, plywood, the tools and machines necessary for production, and packaging materials such as cardboard boxes.

 Pivoting or finalising your operational model